The Best of Sicily

-If you wanted to blame hedonism for the fall of Rome, the emperor's hunting villa could be Exhibit A. After the collapse of Rome and the chaos which followed, Sicily flourished for a couple centuries under Arab rule.
+If you wanted to blame hedonism for the fall of Rome, the emperor's villa could be Exhibit A. After the collapse of Rome and the chaos that followed, Sicily flourished for a couple centuries under Arab rule.

-With the 9th century Arab conquest, Palermo soon had 200,000 people, 300 mosques and several busy markets.
+With the ninth-century Arab conquest, Palermo soon had 200,000 people, 300 mosques, and several busy markets.
 Today I like the Bollaro Market...

 ...where the beat of bootleg CDs competes with singing salesmen.

-As we saw in Cefalu — and as we see on this traditional horse cart — the Arabs were tossed out by the Normans.
-They made Palermo grander yet — famous for its lavish Norman churches.
+As we saw in Cefalù — and as we see on this traditional horse cart — the Arabs were tossed out by the Normans.
+And they made Palermo grander yet — famous for its lavish Norman churches.

-The cathedral of Monreale is one of Sicily's art treasures While dedicated to the Virgin Mary, this massive church was built to show off the power of the Norman King William II.
-It's famous for its exquisite 12th and 13th century mosaics... each panel tells a story
+The cathedral of Monreale is one of Sicily's art treasures.
+While dedicated to the Virgin Mary, this massive church was built to show off the power of the Norman king William II.
+Famous for its exquisite 12th- and 13th-century mosaics, each panel tells a story.

-Italy is cracking down on the popular national pastime of tax evasion.
+Italy is cracking down on a popular national pastime: tax evasion.

-Tax evasion, crime, great pastries...where does it ultimately lead?
-Follow me...
+Tax evasion, crime, great pastries...where does it all ultimately lead?
+Follow me.

 One of the brothers explained, "These 'bodies without souls' are a reminder that we're all mortals.
 Our time on earth is short.
 And what really matters is what comes next."